TheDronist/px4_drones_ros2_control/README.md

 - To spawn a certain number of drones in your environmen, run the command `./Tools/simulation/gazebo-classic/sitl_multiple_run.sh -m iris -n 2` inside the PX4-Autopilot folder, where `-n` stands for the number of drones you want to spawn and `-m` is their types.
 - Then run the `MicroDDS Agent` to obtain the drones' topics using `MicroXRCEAgent udp4 -p 8888`.
 - Now, you are ready to run any node of your choice using the command `ros2 launch px4-offboard <launch_file_name>`.
 You can use `QGroundControl` to visualise the movement of the drones.

+## Some Hardware Techniques

+- In case of using single drone simulation/implementation, there would be no problems as long as you are targeting a single drone system with a already declared `self.target_system` which equals to 1.
+However when using multi-drone system in simulation, each drone should have its own `self.target_system` which starts from 2 by default.
+Meaning, the drone which is attributed with a namespace `/px4_1/` would be targeted using an instance `self.target_system = 2` and the drone which is attributed with a namespace `/px4_2/` would be targeted using an instance `self.target_system = 3`, and so on.
+- When dealing with multi-drone system in hardware, you have to follow the following steps:
+1. Set each drone system ID `MAV_SYS_ID` to have a unique value for each drone.
+Drones with same `MAV_SYS_ID` may be seen as a single drone system by the ground station.
+To do so, first connect the drone to the ground station using QGroundControl.
+Once connected, use the `Mavlink Shell` of the `PX4-Autopilo` by running `./Tools/mavlink_shell.py 0.0.0.0:14550`.
+Then, set the `MAV_SYS_ID` to a defined ID using `param set MAV_SYS_ID 1` for Drone 1, for example.
+It is worth mentioning that in hardware, the `MAV_SYS_ID` represents `self.target_system`.
+So unlike in simulation, for a drone with `MAV_SYS_ID = 1`, `self.target_system = 1`
+2. Set the drone should be set to their Station Mode, using the `adb shell` then `voxl-wifi`.
+The drones and the ground station should all be in the same network.
+3. To connect the drones to the ground station, you may use the Mavlink Shell.
+Turn ON the first drone and connect it to the ground station using QGroundControl.
+The drone is in its Station Mode.
+Thus to do so, first find the IP address of the drone and then use the `Comm Links` in QGroundControl to perform the connection.
+Once connected, close the QGC App and run the Mavlink Shell.
+Inside the shell, stop the `MicroDDS Client` that is running using `microdds_client stop` then run it again however with a predefined namespace using `microdds_client start -t udp -p 8888 -h 127.0.0.1 -n px4_1`.
+Findally close the Mavlink shell and check the topics using `ros2 topic list`.
+4. Do the same with the other drones.
+5. Each time a drone is added, check the topics if they are published using `ros2 topic list`.
+6. When you are done with all drones, now you are ready to control them using the designed ROS2 nodes.